aimanafzal/SalesChamp/README.md

 The backend uses Express and features a `/api/movies` endpoint with CRUD operations enabled.
 The backend uses Express and features a `/api/genres` endpoint with CRUD operations enabled.

-MongoDB is deployed with persistence and replicas: this is where todo items are stored.
+MongoDB is deployed with persistence and replicas: this is where items are stored.

 Tested using the Kubernetes service provided by [Docker for Desktop on Mac](https://docs.docker.com/docker-for-mac/kubernetes/).